 ALM, Harvard Extension School, Natural Sciences, 2007

-He has edited college application essays for Shulman & Hill and as a volunteer at the AVID program for California youth “on the bubble” of college eligibility.
-He has written and edited technical manuals for O’Reilly and for Pearson Education, and his book of poetry, When the Voice Speaks, is available at the Harvard Book Store.
+He edits college application essays for Shulman & Hill and volunteers as an essay coach for students from West Roxbury Academy and the Urban Sciences Academy in Boston.
+His book of poetry, When the Voice Speaks, is available at the Harvard Book Store.